Part Time CTC Office Positions Available click HERE.

 Mile 0.3 (2.2) Cross three wet weather drainages in the next .1 mile.
 Notice the TVA power lines through the canopy uphill to the left.
 Cross the second of three drainages as the trail bends left.
 Gently ascend into older growth hardwood forest and then switchback to the right and then in a few feet switchback to the left.

 Mile 0.2 (2.3) There is a nice stone bench on the right.
 Shortly, there is a spur trail on the right leading down to a nice rock bluff and small rockhouse.
 A second spur on the right leads to the same feature a few yards further along.
 Continue on through older growth mixed forest.

 Mile 0.0 (2.5) The trail emerges onto Hebbertsburg Road just North of the TVA power line right of way about 300 feet to the left.

 — Frank Jamison, CTC Board Member

 Like everything on the Cumberland Trail, this is a team effort.
 Great thanks to Frank Jamison for writing the final description and Don Deakins who created the maps.
 To Caroline Woerner who pushed a measuring wheel over the northern section and Carol Deakins who helped with notes and logged measurements.
 Initial measurement wheeling, GPS and elevation data was gathered by Mark Richie, Mike Westfall and Bob Obohoski.
-Trail scouting and design by Mark Richie, Gary Grametbauer, Pete Berntsen and Anthony Jones.
+Trail scouting and design by Pete Bernsen, Mark Richie, Gary Grametbauer and CTSST Ranger Anthony Jones.